zowe/zowe-install-packaging/containers/conformance.md

   +- README.md
 ```

-- `/licenses` folder holds all license related files.
+- `/licenses` folder holds all license-related files.
 It MUST include at least the license information for current application.
 It's recommended to include a license notice file for all pedigree dependencies.
 All licenses files must be in UTF-8 encoding.
 - `/component/README.md` provides information about the application for end-user.
 - `/component/manifest.(yaml|yml|json)` provides basic information of the component.
 The format of this file is defined at [Zowe component manifest](https://docs.zowe.org/stable/extend/packaging-zos-extensions/#zowe-component-manifest).
 Components must use the same manifest file as when it's running on z/OS.